Table of Contents

 Metabolic Pathways

-- Multi-step reactions where each step is catalyzed by enzymes.
+- Multi-step reactions where each step is catalyzed by specific enzyme.

 - Different conditions produce different products: